 The light was fading quickly but we were determined to find them.
 Our guide expertly manoeuvered the jeep around a tight bend and stopped.
 Silence reigned as the dust settled.
 I surveyed the surrounding bushes before turning my gaze to the mountains, bathed in a soft pink light, in the far distance.
 We sat in silence when suddenly, we heard the crack of a twig.
 He came, slowly but surely, into view and we gasped in awe.
 The lion casually strolled past us, seemingly without a care in the world.
 Watching this majestic cat was one of the highlights of my luxury holiday safari in South Africa at the Gondwana Game Reserve, one I wouldn’t easily forget!
+Check out my video of the Gondwana Game Reserve experience:

 The Gondwana Game Reserve is located near Mossel Bay, about a four-hour drive from Cape Town (South Africa) or a one-hour drive from George Airport, along the Western Cape’s famous Garden Route (map).
-This 11,000 hectare malaria-free game reserve is home to the Big 5 (lions, elephants, leopards, buffalos and rhionos) as well as unique fynbos vegetation.
+This 11,000 hectare malaria-free game reserve is home to the Big Five (lions, elephants, leopards, buffalos and rhinos) as well as unique fynbos vegetation.
 Just as much of an attraction as the flora and fauna are the beautiful landscapes, with fynbos-covered hills, verdant valleys and expansive grasslands.
 In the distance, the Langeberg and Outeniqua Mountains form a stunning backdrop.

 There are various types of luxurious accommodations at Gondwana Game Reserve, ranging from large, open-plan suites (modelled after traditional Khoi-San dwellings) at Kwena Lodge to 3/4-bedroom bush villas for families or groups.
 I stayed at one of the Kwena Lodge suites.
 These suites, with their thatched-dome roofs, have a spacious interior and a terrace offering panoramic views.
 One feature of the suite I absolutely loved was the skylight, which made for terrific star-gazing right from my bed!